 • Wet Season (September to December): Frequent rain and cloud cover, though occasionally, you might experience surprisingly good weather.

-Each season has its pros and cons.
+I think each season has its pros and cons.

 The dry season is great for escaping the cold weather if you live in the northern hemisphere and want some warm weather.
 However, it is peak tourism season.
 That means the country can be very crowded and everything is more expensive.